weiya711/sam-artifact/README.md

        small50, mid50, and large50), and `--out_path` (defaults to
        `suitesparse_benchmarks.txt`, changing this will change the output path for the generated list of suitesparse matrix names).
-Running the script with the default arguments will recreate Figure 14 on page XX.
+Running the script with the default arguments will recreate Figure 14 on page 12.
 These numbers can be changed
 - Run a script to get the stream overhead data into json files for the randomly selected Suitesparse matrices above.
   ```